 Rats were studied as they ran on a track and then as they slept.
 While the rats were running along the track, their brain was sending signals in a particular pattern.
 The scientists found that the patterns were the same when the rats went to sleep and their brain replayed the run through the track to help build memories.

-You might want to read: The Stages of Sleep
+You may want to read: The Stages of Sleep

 The Four Stages of Sleep